Design and food are two elements intrinsically interwoven, whether in the aesthetics of a dish, fine chocolate, haute cuisine events or exhibitions.

 To find out more about what the future of sausages looks like, we caught up with trio behind the project to ask them a few more questions, starting with Carolien:

 How and when did The Future Sausage project come about?

 I started the project around 3 years ago for my École cantonale d'art de Lausanne graduation, after reading about the toll that our meat consumption was having on the environment and that insects were being explored as a new western protein source.
 Consumers need to understand that we have to eat less meat and not continue consuming at the same pace using fake substitutes that taste the same.

 Can you describe the concept of the “future sausage”?

 The concept is to eat less meat starting now, and not waiting for other solutions to arrive.
 But also to elevate the design of this somewhat mundanely perceived food item and introduce different edible ingredients that we might have forgotten or that need to be introduced like, grains seeds, plants, insects, nuts, etc. Our production chain is still very much based on animal protein, but why do we waste such a large amount?
 Let’s eat nose to tail and start reducing the number of animals we eat.

 Which roles did the chef and the butcher have in your project?

-Gabriel, the Swiss molecular chef, was a source of knowledge because he is specialised in gelification and textures.
-He helped me create a nice texture out of the insect flour turning it into a smooth paste.
-Also, he helped a lot by putting together the right flavours to elevate the aromatic composition of the sausage.
+Gabriel, the Swiss molecular chef, was a source of knowledge because he is specialized in gelification and textures.
+He helped me create a nice texture-out of the insect flour turning it into a smooth paste.
+Also, he helped a lot by putting together the right flavors to elevate the aromatic composition of the sausage.